|

 Australia's oldest political party is the Australian Labor Party, a

-World War, however, the most successful party has been the Liberal Party of Australia,
+World War II, however, the most successful party has been the Liberal Party of Australia,

 National Party of Australia, a rural conservative